jordankomnick/efuse-sample-jordan-komnick/README.md

 ## Caveats
 - I am working on a laptop from 2014 with 8GB RAM, so I could not set up Docker for this project
 - This is my first time ever using MongoDB, so there are some usage decisions that I know aren't ideal and I would fix if I had more time to research
+- While I have worked with applications that use Redis for caching, this is the first time actually implementing it myself